 traction devices (winter)

-spikes - not all spikes are the same, take some time learning your options. i use two kinds:
+spikes - the #1 most used piece of traction gear you'll own. not all spikes are the same, take some time learning your options before buying. i use two kinds:

-microspikes (12-point kahtoolas) for light-carry, mixed rock/ice in the shoulder seasons(november/april). these are $80 but last a couple seasons. note: you can re-sharpen the points at least 1-2x safely using a metal file and vice, after that they get too short to remain effective.
+microspikes (12-point kahtoolas for $80) for light-carry, mixed rock/ice in the shoulder seasons(november/april). these last a couple seasons, you can re-sharpen the points 1-2x safely using a metal file and vice, after that they get too short to remain effective on ice.

-crampon-style spikes with 24 bigger points, available on amazon for $20, despite being lower quality i find they perform better than micros in deep snow and ice from december-march. the only downside is they can break if you encounter rocks, but are repaired easily with a pliers and/or some paracord.
+crampon-style spikes with 20+ bigger points, available on amazon for $20, despite being lower quality they perform better than micros in deep snow and ice from december-march. the only downside is they can break if you encounter rocks, but are repaired easily with a pliers and/or some wire/paracord.

-snowshoes - the modern msr-style snowshoes with heel "televator" and paragon-style bindings (step-in with straps from both sides of shoe) are an absolute must on long steep climbs from december to march, you'll be hiking hundreds of miles in them, and not having a mechanical advantage puts your calves/achilles at serious risk of strain, unlike in summer when you have rocks/roots as heel support.
+snowshoes - the most pricey piece of gear you need to buy. spend up here. modern msr-style snowshoes with heel "televator" and paragon-style bindings (step-in with straps from both sides of shoe) are an absolute must on long steep climbs from december to march, you'll be hiking hundreds of miles in them, and not having a mechanical advantage puts your calves/achilles at serious risk of strain, unlike in summer when you have rocks/roots as heel support.

 snowshoe pack - seriously! you'll be putting snowshoes on/off your feet and pack hundreds of times, so think about a system for carrying them as part of the investment in good snowshoes. i like msr's simple snowshoe pack as my winter pack, it has enough capacity for my extra winter gear but is useable while wearing full gloves or mittens - a lifesaver when you're swapping out traction standing on a ridge in 20mph blowing snow at -10F (routine jan/feb conditions).

-crampons - this term is confusing and people mix up all kind of devices as being crampons. the msr snowshoes and the bigger 24-point spikes are in fact crampons that will get you safely up/down just about anything the grid trails have to offer in winter - you're not front-pointing on WI2 ice routes.
-However, jackson, the kinsmans and a few others get short sections of blue ice bulges with 20+ feet of exposure where you may prefer switching into a full traditional crampons with front points. as long as you feel comfortable climbing it doesn't matter which ones - don't stress over making the perfect choice.
+crampons - this term is confusing and people mix up all kind of devices as being crampons. the msr snowshoes and the bigger 20+point spikes are in fact crampons that will get you safely up/down just about anything the grid trails have to offer in winter - you're not front-pointing WI2 ice routes.
+However, jackson, the kinsmans and a few others get short sections of blue ice bulges with 20+ feet fall exposure where you may prefer switching into a full traditional crampons with front points. what matters is you feel comfortable climbing, don't stress over making the "perfect" choice.

-axe - it doesn't matter what kind, the main thing is you have one in-hand when you really need to. if it's too heavy and you leave it in the car, it can't stop a fall. if it's stowed on your pack while down climbing an ice bulge, it can't stop a fall. i carry a ski mountaineering style semi-curved, lightweight steel/aluminum composite from blue ice for its versatility and have it in-hand whenever wearing snowshoes (easily open/close the televators).
+axe - it doesn't matter what kind, the main thing is you have one in-hand when you really need to. if it's too heavy and you leave it in the car, it can't stop a fall. if it's stowed on your pack while downclimbing an ice bulge, it can't stop a fall. i carry a ski mountaineering style semi-curved, lightweight steel/aluminum composite from blue ice for its versatility and have it in-hand whenever wearing snowshoes (easily opens/closes the televators).

-pocket saw - no joke! this is something i learned from a multi-grid finisher high up a ridge in winter punching through multiple heavy blowdowns. having a small lightweight pocket slide-out handsaw (gerber makes a nice one) saves you from veering off-trail into chest-deep snow and spruce traps. carry a pocket saw!
+pocket saw - no joke! this is something i learned from a multi-grid finisher high up a ridge in winter punching through multiple heavy blowdowns. having a small lightweight pocket slide-out handsaw (gerber makes a nice one) saves you from veering off-trail into chest-deep snow and spruce traps. this counts as traction.

 skis - a small number of folks use them (meets the biped human powered criteria) for long hike-ins like owl's, garfield or the osceolas up tripoli rd. any old cross-country skis will do, tripoli rd is groomed so you can even "skate" ski up. mountaineering skis are less useful for the grid due to the narrow NH48 trails, but you'll share ski tracks up/down the trails at lafayette/lincoln, hancock, osceola and other ski mountaineering objectives during the snowiest part of winter.

-you'll be out there a lot, as much as any forest ranger. i had to rescue an injured hiker during my grid. be sure your kit is beefier than just bandaids, bring lightweight wraps and compresses for deeper gashes (think sharp branches), tape for splinting, and spend 2-minutes learning basic trail splints.
+you'll be out there a lot, more than most forest rangers, chances are you will encounter someone who needs help. be sure your first aid kit is beefier than just bandaids, bring lightweight wraps and compresses for deeper gashes (think sharp branches), tape for splinting, and spend 2-minutes learning basic trail splints.

 Mount Cabot